InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Experiments

 \subsection{Baselines}

-We compare our results with Neural RGB-D \cite{NeuralRGBD} and GO-Surf \cite{GOSurf}.
-Specifically, we report our results at 20K and 75K iterations to respectively compare against GO-Surf and Neural RGB-D to show that \fastsurf outperforms in terms of both efficiency and performance.
+We compare our results with NeRF-style RGB-D 3D surface reconstruction methods, Neural RGB-D \cite{NeuralRGBD} and GO-Surf \cite{GOSurf}.
+Specifically, we report our results at 20K and 75K iterations to respectively compare against GO-Surf and Neural RGB-D to show that \infusionsurf outperforms in terms of both efficiency and performance.
 We trained GO-Surf and Neural RGB-D with the hyperparameters recommended by the respective papers on a Tesla V100 GPU.